Sparky015/AstralEngine/README.md

 I am working on designing a scene system that will allow me to save scenes to files and load scenes from files.
 I am integrating the ECS system and the asset manager to define a scene from which I can serialize and deserialize.

+* Editor (Early In-Progress)

+I am working to build up an editor that I can compose new game scenes with and allow for saving scenes and switching to different scenes without using a different executable.

+* Renderer (Early In-Progress)

+I am working on implementing the ability to import 3D/2D meshes.
+Currently, the renderer only supports hardcoded data which ends up being quads.
+I am also working on setting up Vulkan for use later on (I am currently using OpenGL 4.1)

 * Shaders and Materials (Early In-Progress)